WalletScrutiny/WalletScrutinyCom/_hardware/sallet.one.md

 This hardware wallet requires a companion app: {% include walletLink.html wallet='android/com.yaolian.qoline' verdict='true' %} downloadable via Google Play or the Apple store.

+The [user manual](https://salletone.com/?r=front/news&S_ID=20210427140342) describes the procedure once a user unboxes his Sallet One device.

+1. Password setting
+2. Mnemonic phrase generation
+3. Confirmation of mnemonic backup
+4. Mnemonic words import
+5. Password
+6. Home page is the wallet address
+7. QR code for receiving
+8. The device can generate any number of addresses for multiple currencies
+9. The device can scan the QR code from the app
+10. The transaction details are confirmed and confirmed through the device itself.

 ## Private keys can be created offline - ✔️

 From the [Terms of Use](https://salletone.com/?r=front/showcontent&S_ID=20210508101749)

 > "Cold wallet" refers to a wallet product that stores private keys of digital assets and never connects to the Internet.
 Sallet one cold wallet is a hardware wallet, which is used to generate mnemonic words randomly, and private keys of different currencies are generated from the mnemonic words.
 In the end, the private key generates the public key, and finally the public key generates the asset address to realize the safe storage of digital assets.

 ## Private keys are not shared - ✔️